juhasev/sample-ninja-help/email-template-advanced-editor.md

 - Check that all links work correctly
 - Verify the email looks good in real email clients

+Test sends and previews use a sample panelist with representative values for each data variable (for example a points balance of 100).
+They do not reflect a real panelist's data; live sends use each recipient's actual values.

 ## Step 7: Fine-tune Your Design

 ### Visual Components Mode